 “I can just wear something that fits beautifully and that I feel comfortable in.”

 During fittings, Nolan has heard many stories from women about not only feeling uncomfortable in their work wear, but also feeling a sense of impostor syndrome.
 She’s heard similar tales about event wear.
 Her clients include lawyers, doctors and accountants.

 “The E Nolan Dressing Room is an open dialogue about what they want to wear, with a tailor’s knowledge,” Nolan says. “[Seeking] gender equality in and out of the office space, women, I find, are buying more practically with garments that are more comfortable and made to last.”

-Appointments for August fittings are available now.
-They’ll be held in Hawthorn on Thursday August 1, Friday August 2 and Saturday August 3.
 In October, fittings will be held on Thursday October 3, Friday October 4 and Saturday October 5.
-E Nolan will also travel to New York in mid-August and September for additional appointments.
-The E Nolan Dressing Room address will be disclosed after you secure an appointment by emailing firstname.lastname@example.org, or visiting the website.
+E Nolan will be travelling to New York this month for additional appointments.
+The E Nolan Dressing Room address will be disclosed after you secure an appointment by emailing email@example.com, or visiting the website.

 This article first appeared on Broadsheet on June 18, 2019.
 Some details may have changed since publication.